timisbusy/gochime-api/README.md

 # gochime-api

 GoChime API wrapper for Node.js.
+To use the API, you will first need to create an account at [GoChime](https://www.gochime.com).

 ## install